madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 We cheat here a bit and impose an order on building the graphs.
-In general, we can't find such an order because rules can refer to themselves recursively or be mutually recursive with other clauses.
-Proper way of handling that situation is to assume `?` in place of `x` for modes of user-define predicates initially, and repeatedly apply this graph-based analysis to update the patterns until we reach stable mode patterns (fixpoint) for all user-define predicates.
+In general, we can't find such an order because rules can refer to themselves recursively or be mutually recursive with other rules.
+Proper way of handling that situation is to assume `?` in place of `x` for modes of user-defined predicates initially, and repeatedly apply this graph-based analysis to update the mode patterns until they stabilise (fixpoint) for all user-defined predicates.
 You can refer to the paper on why this works and why it terminates at all.

 #### Example 8